Veterinary Surgery in Seattle

 Veterinary Surgery & What To Expect

 We always fully inform you about the reasons behind recommending a surgical procedure and prepare you with knowledge regarding any post-operative care your pet will need at home.
 We always practice stringent surgical protocols at our clinic.

-At Aurora Veterinary Hospital, we perform medical and emergency surgeries to help treat pets' diseases and conditions or repair injuries sustained through trauma.
+At Aurora Veterinary Hospital, we perform medical surgeries to help treat pets' diseases and conditions or repair injuries sustained through trauma.

 Our Seattle vets routinely perform the following elective and non-elective surgeries: